 Two LAN switches¶

 In this scenario, the LAN switch from the previous example will be split into two LAN switches.

-A new LAN network should be created in pfSense first.
-Similar to the existing LAN interface, another VLAN interface should be used so the switch can segment traffic appropriately.
+Create a new LAN network in pfSense® Plus software first.
+Similar to the existing LAN interface, use a separate VLAN interface so the switch can segment traffic appropriately.

 Once the VLAN has been created, it should look something like this: